The Corrections: Scrapped film

+Television series

+HBO pilot

 In September 2011, it was announced that Rudin and the screenwriter and director Noah Baumbach were preparing The Corrections as a "drama series project," to potentially co-star Anthony Hopkins and air on HBO.
 Baumbach and Franzen collaborated on the screenplay, which Baumbach would direct.
 In 2011, it was reported that Chris Cooper and Dianne Wiest would star in the HBO adaptation.
 In November 2011, it was confirmed that Ewan McGregor had joined the cast.
 In a March 7, 2012, interview, McGregor confirmed that work on the film was "about a week" in and noted that both Dianne Wiest and Maggie Gyllenhaal were among the cast members.
 But on May 1, 2012, HBO decided not to pick up the pilot for a full series.

+Netflix series

+In April 2026, Netflix ordered a limited series adaptation, with Meryl Streep set to star as Enid Lambert.
+Cord Jefferson, director of American Fiction, is directing the series with Franzen adapting the novel.
+Streep’s attachment to the project dates to 2024, when it was in development at CBS Studios.
+Jefferson, Streep, and producers Mark Roybal and Paul Lee serve as executive producers, with the series produced by Paramount Television Studios.

 Radio

 In January 2015, the BBC broadcast a 15-part radio dramatization of the work.
 The series of 15-minute episodes, adapted by Marcy Kahan and directed by Emma Harding, also starred Richard Schiff (The West Wing), Maggie Steed (The Imaginarium of Doctor Parnassus), Colin Stinton (Rush, The Bourne Ultimatum) and Julian Rhind-Tutt (Lucy, Rush, Notting Hill).
 The series was part of BBC Radio 4's 15 Minute Drama "classic and contemporary original drama and book dramatisations".